 find out what the tally will be for “saving” on their property taxes.
 Shifting the tax burden from residential property owners to commercial property owners likely will have a boomerang effect, with the “savings” ultimately coming out of homeowners’ pockets through 100 small increases, rather than one large one.

 When you get your new homeowner’s property assessment and tax bill, be sure to thank your local business owner, especially the dry cleaner, your health club and the restaurant around the corner.
 But check your tab.
 You may find that it has gone up.

 Increased costs to businesses ultimately mean increased costs to consumers.
 It’s rare that a segment of the economy (in this case, commercial property owners) will fully absorb a cost increase without passing it on.
 For most businesses, margins aren’t good enough to completely absorb the increase.

 Landlords will pass the property-tax increase along to their tenants, and the tenants will pass the increase along to their customers.
 If they can’t pass on the cost to their customers, they will seek other economies: downsizing their work force, reducing capital expenditures for growth or downsizing their facilities.

 Small businesses often suffer the most.
-Increased tax bills on top of increased gas prices are too much to expect from those who are trying to make a living providing goods and services.
+Increased tax bills on top of increased gas prices are too much to expect from those who are trying to make a living providing

 That’s one of the reasons that there has been an increased demand for flex office space over the last 12 months.
 Businesses are choosing flex over Class A space, because flex typically is much cheaper.